-Bend is a mecca for outdoor adventure, and it’s also home to the Meadows at the Lodge at Sunriver Resort.
+Bend is a mecca for outdoor adventure, and it’s also home to the Lodge at Sunriver Resort.
 It offers an “Oregonian” Thanksgiving dinner, with items like slowly braised turkey roulade and slow roasted prime rib, an autumnal apple sage stuffing, whipped Yukon gold potatoes and Yorkshire pudding.
 Delectable desert options include pumpkin cinnamon panna cotta, pecan bourbon caramel pie, and even chocolate s’mores.

 The London Grill, Portland

 If you’re looking for a city escape, or already live in Portland, you might want to head to the elegant and historic Benson Hotel.
 It hosts The London Grill which will feature a three-course dinner for Thanksgiving, including free-range turkey with braised dark meat, seared salmon or grilled New York Strip steak.